Save yourself some money like I have and repair these dents yourself at home. It's easier than you may think.

 Types of Car Dents You Can Remove Yourself

-Roof dents can be easily taken care of as long as they have avoided the skeletal structure.
+Roof dents: Can be easily taken care of as long as they have avoided the skeletal structure.
 What I mean by this is that your roof is built on a rigid platform for rollover safety but it contains a lot of empty spaces.
 Next time you're in your car put your hand on the headlining and move it around, you'll be able to feel the differences in the structure underneath.

 How to Repair Common Round Car Dents With Simple DIY Tools

-There's a few ways you can go about this.
+There are a few ways you can go about this.

 - The first thing you can try is a common household plumber's plunger.
 They come in various widths, so measure the diameter of your dent and match it up to a plunger that will cover that sized dent.
 Best to use grease around the rubber lip that you'll be pressing onto the dent, but soapy water may be as good.
 Apply the greased plunger over the top of the dent and then press the plunger in so that the plunger's squashed flat and has no air left in it.
 Then slowly pull it out.
 If it's a light enough car dent, you'll simply vacuum the dent out.
 You might have to have a few goes at this.